Urgency

 bullet

-Then there are bacteriological and poison gas threats that must be factored into this equation.
-Both are capable, in existing amounts, of destroying all sentient life on earth... hundreds of times over.
+Add to this situation bacteriological and poison gas threats and the outlook gets even bleaker.
+Both are capable, in existing amounts, of radically destroying significant amounts of life on earth.
 Worse, they are easier to produce, more easily hid, can be dispensed in any number of non-technical ways, and are far more insidious in the way they achieve their purpose.
-In the case of bacteriological weapons, they may now be genetically altered, self-proliferating, and near impossible to defeat.
-Not only is this threat unacceptable and incapable of being contained, but the maintenance and further development of these technologies, including potential defenses against them, drain away valuable resources that might otherwise be spent on improving the human condition.
+In the case of bacteriological weapons; which are now considered by many authorities to have superseded nuclear weapons as the World's greatest threat; they can be genetically altered, self-proliferating, and near impossible to defeat.
+Recent developments in genetic research indicate just how insane it has become.

 bullet